JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Type-Level-Programming/src/01-Understanding-a-Type-Level-Function.md

 There are generally five stages when writing a type-level expression:
 1. Write the needed type-level function's type signature without any proxies, type class constraints, forall syntax, etc.
-2. Wrap the types in their Proxy objects where needed
+2. Add constraints to "compute" specific values in the type-level expression
-3. Add constraints to "compute" specific values in the type-level expression
+3. Wrap the types in their `Proxy` types where needed
-4. Add the forall syntax
+4. Add the `forall` syntax
 5. Write the value-level code that makes it work/compile
     - add `IsKind` constraints when needed
     - use `unsafeCoerce` when needed (explained more in next section)